-Q1 2016/17 PI Code Priority PI Value Status Short Trend Note Annual Target 2016/17 Benchmark CS.S.02.03a Attendance of Corporate Parents at Champions Board Meeting.
+Q1 2016/17 Appual Target PI Code Priority PI Value Status Short Trend Note Annual Target 2016/17 Benchmark CS.S.02.03a Attendance of Corporate Parents at Champions Board Meeting.
 Measure active participation in priorities set out in Corporate Parenting Plan?
-25% - Q1 16/17: On Target Corporate Parenting board have been represented at both Champion Board meetings so far this year.
+25% Q1 16/17: On Target Corporate Parenting board have been represented at both Champion Board meetings so far this year.
 Minute's of meeting will be checked to identify future participation in priority setting.
 Data only (New indicator) CS.S.02.04a 02.
-Effective and efficient use of resources Average total tariff score for 16 year old Care Experienced Younger People N/A - Q1 16/17: N/A Information for this indicator will be available in Q2.
+Effective and efficient use of resources Average total tariff score for 16 year old Care Experienced Younger People N/A Q1 16/17: N/A Information for this indicator will be available in Q2.
 Data only (New indicator) CS.S.02.04b Number of CEYP continuing into 5th & 6th year.
-N/A - Q1 16/17: N/A Information for this indicator will be available in Q2.
-Data only (New indicator) CS.S.02.05a Reduce the number of young people in secure care 0 I - Q1 16/17: On target.
-There are currently no young people in secure.
-Data only (New indicator) 1 CS.S.03.01a Staff survey feedback; Service user feedback 25% - Q1 16/17: On Target The new Supervision policy has been fully implemented, alongside the annual staff survey and robust adherence to Human Resource procedures help maintain regular feedback from staff.
-Data only (New indicator) CS.S.03.02a - LAC/LAAC & CP figures remain below Scottish average.
-25% - Q1 16/17: Off Target The current rate per 1,000 of young people looked after in Midlothian is 13.5 compared to the national rate of 14.9.
+N/A Q1 16/17: N/A Information for this indicator will be available in Q2.
+Data only (New indicator) CS.S.02.05a Reduce the number of young people in secure care 0 - 1 CS.S.03.01a Staff survey feedback; Service user feedback 25% - Q1 16/17: On Target The new Supervision policy has been fully implemented, alongside the annual staff survey and robust adherence to Human Resource procedures help maintain regular feedback from staff.
+Data only (New indicator) CS.S.03.02a LAC/LAAC & CP figures remain below Scottish average.
+25% Q1 16/17: Off Target The current rate per 1,000 of young people looked after in Midlothian is 13.5 compared to the national rate of 14.9.
 The current rate per 1,000 of children on the Child Protection Register is 3.4 compared to the national rate of 3.0.
-Data only (New indicator) CS.S.03.02b 03.
+Data only (New indicator) CS.S.03.02b O3.
 Participation Number of families receiving intensive support from early intervention team and reduce the duration of involvement.
-N/A - Q1 16/17: N/A Baselines and targets for this indicator will be established in Q4 for 17/18.
-Data only (New indicator) CS.S.03.03a Feedback from service users on experience of using services.
-25% - Q1 16/17: On Target.
+N/A Q1 16/17: N/A Baselines and targets for this indicator will be established in Q4 for 17/18.
+Data only (New indicator) CS.S.03.03a CS.S.03.03a 25% Q1 16/17: On Target.
 Children and service user input / feedback have been an integral part of the Service review and an ability to maintain this regularly has been incorporated into the new Service model.
 An update will be available on implementation in Q3.
 Data only (New indicator)